kalisio/kargo/docs/reference/cli.md

 Removes the specified stack.
 The stack must be defined in the `STACKS` variable.

-When specifying `all`, it removes Removes all the stacks.
+When specifying `all`, it removes all the stacks.
 The stacks are removed in the inverse order defined in the `STACKS` variable.

 ### use